kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

 ### Creating new error parser functions

 Another design solution is to create helper functions for each steps:
-* When running Complete, Validate or other client side steps, call cmdutil.CheckClientErr(err) and exits with some well defined client error code, mapped to ErrorCodeClient
+* When running validation, call cmdutil.CheckValidationErr(err) and exits with some well defined client error code, mapped to ErrorCodeClient
-* When running the Run* step, delegate the returning error to a new function (cmdutil.CheckRunErr) that can assess if the error contains some APIError (like forbidden, not found) or Client Error and return the proper error.
-Any new Return Code from Run step should be added to errors.go and the case predicted here.
+* When executing, delegate the returning error to a new function (cmdutil.CheckExecutionErr) that can assess if the error contains some APIError (like forbidden, not found) or Client Error and return the proper error.
+Any new Return Code from execution step should be added to errors.go and the case predicted here.

 The pro of this approach is that we can re-develop everything controlling the behavior.